The other day, I attended the 7th edition of the Marché du printemps.

 Nowadays, this type of personalization is rare.
 In fact, the distance between us and most products is oceans away.

 The Marché du printemps does one thing fabulously well: it humanizes the experience.

 “The CPR Angus Shops in Montreal were a railcar manufacturing, repairing and selling facility of the Canadian Pacific Railway.
 Production mainly consisted of passenger cars, freight cars and locomotives.
 Built in 1904 and named for founder, Richard B. Angus, the Angus Shops were decommissioned in 1992.
-The underlying lands were subsequently redeveloped for commercial, industrial and housing usage.”
+The underlying lands were subsequently redeveloped for commercial, industrial and housing usage.

-“The 1,240-acre (500 ha) site had 66 buildings.
-More than 12,000 people worked there over the facility’s lifetime.”
+The 1,240-acre (500 ha) site had 66 buildings.
+More than 12,000 people worked there over the facility’s lifetime.”Wikipedia

 I chose a spot on their terrasse, ordered their mediterranean salad with a side of Rieme® a sparkling French lemonade (in blood orange), and imagined a story for every passerby.